 As a professional, you may benefit from joining the organizations that promote the profession and provide professional development and continuing professional education (CPE) opportunities.
 One such organization is the American Institute of CPAs (AICPA).

-Though the Wyoming Board of CPAs specifically deals with the designation of CPAs, you can still consider pursuing further accredited specializations such as Fraud Examiner or Certified Financial Planner.
+Though the Wyoming Board of CPAs specifically deals only with state licensing for CPAs, you can still consider pursuing further accredited specializations such as Certified Financial Planner offered through third party industry certification agencies.